apere/ofxParagraph/readme.md

 ofxParagraph
 -----------------
+A fork of [braitsch/ofxParagraph](https://github.com/braitsch/ofxParagraph) with a few extra features.

 A simple paragraph renderer for [openFrameworks](http://openframeworks.cc/) that allows you to set the alignment, width, indentation, leading and pixel based word spacing of paragraphs.